Szlachtowa

-Szlachtowa (Lemko: Шляхтова, Шляхтова, Shliakhtova) is a village in the administrative district of Gmina Szczawnica, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland.
+Szlachtowa (Note: Lemko Rusyn: Шляхтова, romanized: Shliakhtova) is a village in the administrative district of Gmina Szczawnica, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland.
 It was formerly part of the town of Szczawnica, but was made a separate village on 1 January 2008 (as was Jaworki).

-The village used to constitute a part of Ruś Szlachtowska region (with the name derived from Szlachtowa), the westernmost area inhabited by Lemkos.
+The village was settled by the Valach shepherd, who practiced Orthodox Christianity, around the 15th century.
+Szlachtowa used to constitute a part of Ruś Szlachtowska region (with the name derived from the village's name), the westernmost area inhabited by Lemkos.